-Of the more than 30 lawsuits against Newsom thus far, the San Francisco attorney and Republican Party bigwig is representing plaintiffs in nearly half of them.
+The San Francisco attorney and Republican Party bigwig is representing plaintiffs in many of the suits.

 The governor, Dhillon said, “went from ‘let’s flatten the curve for two weeks’ to ‘let’s put everyone under house arrest until we find a cure.’”

-More than 2,500 Californians have died of COVID-19, the respiratory disease caused by the novel coronavirus.
-Dhillon said she does not make light of that tragedy, but does not believe it justifies shuttering society.
+Roughly 3 million Californians have tested positive for the virus thus far and more than 33,700 have died of COVID-19, the respiratory disease it causes.
+Dhillon has said she does not make light of that tragedy, but does not believe it justifies shuttering society.

 “We do not shut down our highways because people die in car accidents,” she said.
 “We do not ban commerce because people die of lung disease after buying cigarettes.
 There’s a whole range of health issues that we manage with an acceptable level of risk.”

 Public health experts argue that because the coronavirus is so contagious, unlike car accidents and lung cancer, “managing” the risk of an overwhelmed medical system requires tighter restrictions on social control.

-A recent study published with the National Bureau of Economic Research estimated that the state’s shelter-in-place order resulted in 1,661 fewer deaths, which, the authors reasoned, works out to “about 400 job losses per life saved.”
+A study published with the National Bureau of Economic Research estimated that the state’s shelter-in-place order resulted in 1,661 fewer deaths, which, the authors reasoned, works out to “about 400 job losses per life saved.”

 Dhillon has long played the role of counter-puncher to the progressive ambitions of state Democrats, who now hold every state constitutional office and a big supermajority in the Legislature.
 When lawmakers passed a bill requiring President Trump to publish his taxes in order to appear on the ballot, it was Dhillon, the Republican Party’s national committeewoman from California, who filed suit on behalf of the California GOP.
 Last year, she sued Secretary of State Alex Padilla for, she argued, failing to do enough to exclude non-citizens from county voter rolls.